-The sooner the government realizes what cults are all about, they will then realize how much more can be done to combat terrorism.
-Not just the terrorist groups that are operating abroad, but also those that are radicalizing people in this country.
-If we start to recognize what cults are about and apply it in this area then we can perhaps be a lot more effective in trying to help people who want to come back to this country from Syria, or wherever they've been to, and return to normal and then be great sources of information.
+The sooner the government realises what cults are all about, they will then realise how much more can be done to combat terrorism.
+Not just the terrorist groups that are operating abroad, but also those that are radicalising people in this country.
+If we start to recognise what cults are about and apply it in this area then we can perhaps be a lot more effective in trying to help people who want to come back to this country from Syria, or wherever they've been to, and return to normal and then be great sources of information.

 Ex-members of cults are great sources of information.
-People who are perhaps captured as extremists can be counseled back to reality as well, so a lot can be done in that area.
-I think a lot needs to be done in terms of public education on this topic, but it all starts with the government recognizing what's going on.
-I think there needs to be an educational program in general to help British society become aware of how cults operate, what to watch out for and, therefore, avoid, and how to help current and former members to back to reality.
+People who are perhaps captured as extremists can be counselled back to reality as well, so a lot can be done in that area.
+I think a lot needs to be done in terms of public education on this topic, but it all starts with the government recognising what's going on.
+I think there needs to be an educational programme in general to help British society become aware of how cults operate, what to watch out for and, therefore, avoid, and how to help current and former members to back to reality.

 Help and advice relating to cults can be found on Ian's website cultinformation.org.uk, or by calling 0845 4500 868